 A simple way to improve internal communication is to ensure that employees are fully aware of the bigger picture.
 Once your staff understand your vision for the company and how they fit into it, you will see an immediate uplift in engagement.

 A statement of core values and a clearly communicated overall vision gives employees a sense of drive and purpose.
-This is particularly important when you are communicating with employees during a crisis.
+This is particularly important when you are communicating change.
 If your staff understand your aims, they feel more motivated to pull together and deliver results.

 Don’t just stop at company goals.
 Include team goals and personal targets as well.
 By making your goals visible, you will make your employees’ work easier and more meaningful.